ndugger/pathfinder/readme.md

 # pathfinder

-pathfinder is a lightweight, agnostic router, built with node.js in mind, but can be used in the browser as well, since it has no external dependencies.
+pathfinder is a lightweight, HTTP-based router, built with node.js in mind, but can be used in the browser as well, since it has no external dependencies.

 ## Installation